Macarthur Rugby League: 1984–2008: A True Country League

 With the departure of the Campbelltown clubs, the Group 6 Executive committee abolished 2nd Division and forced all clubs up into 1st Division.
 Moss Vale would claim the 1984 premiership with a 36–12 crushing of the Camden Rams.

 With the loss of the Campbelltown clubs, Moss Vale was left way out in front of the remaining teams- or so it seemed.
 After cruising through 1984 season, the Dragons were expected to repeat the dose in 1985.
 With their youthful combination now hitting the peak of its powers, the red and whites destroyed Picton 42–8 in the 1985 Major Semi-final and started at Black Caviar odds to secure the Premiership in a canter.
 The Maggies would have other ideas though.
 Captain- coached by former NSWRL 1st Grader Rod Henniker, Picton caused one of the Group's biggest upsets, turning the tables 16–8 in the 1985 decider at Kirkham Park, Camden.

 Group 6 clubs at this time were Moss Vale Dragons, Camden Rams, The Oaks Tigers, Oakdale Workers, Thirlmere Roosters, Picton Magpies, Bowral Blues, Narellan Jets, Mittagong Lions.
 Robertson Spuddies were still affiliated with the Group but were unable to field 1st Division senior teams until 1988.

-Surprisingly, Henniker turned down the 1986 captain- coaching job at Picton.
-The Magpies certainly didn't let that affect their ambitions, going better and appointing former 1977 and 1979 St George Dragons premiership winner and front row hardman, Robert Stone to steer their club's fortunes.
-In a true golden era for the black and whites, Stone masterminded the 1986 and 1987 premiership successes at Victoria Park.
+Henniker turned down the 1986 captain- coaching job at Picton.
+The Magpies didn't let that affect their ambitions, going better and appointing former 1977 and 1979 St George Dragons premiership winner and front row hardman, Robert Stone to steer their club's fortunes.
+In a golden era for the black and whites, Stone masterminded the 1986 and 1987 premiership successes at Victoria Park.

 1986 saw the NSWRL allow Warragamba Wombats to rejoin Group 6 from the Penrith Junior League.
 The Wombats were successful in their first season back, with their U/18 team defeating Campbelltown City in the Grand Final.
 City had been granted special dispensation by the CRL to compete in the U/18 competition only as the Campbelltown- Liverpool competition lacked the numbers to compose a competition in this grade.